university-of-york/uoy-design-patterns/src/pages/02-css-components/38-listings.md

     },
     description: "A description of some sort which gives the reader an idea of what the listing is about.",
     link: "#"
+  } },
+  { "listings-item": {
+    type: "event",
+    icon: "calendar-o",
+    date: "6 February 2018 10:00am",
+    title: "An example news listing",
+    media: {
+      object: "traffic-thumbnail.jpg",
+      text: "Vehicle for success"
+    },
+    description: "A description of some sort which gives the reader an idea of what the listing is about.",
+    link: "#"
   } }
 ]});
 </script>